-At LIS we have a school nurse who notifies, educates and provides first care in a safe welcoming environment to the students, faculty and visitors of our school.
-The nurse's office (room 015) is located on the ground floor of the main building just a few doors down from the school office.
-The nurse's office hours are Monday-Friday from 08:30 till 17:00.
+At LIS we have two school nurses who notify, educate and provide first care in a safe welcoming environment to the students, faculty and visitors of our school.
+The nurses' office (room 015) is located on the ground floor of the main building just a few doors down from the school office.
+The nurses' office hours are Monday-Friday from 08:30 till 17:00.
 Please feel free to stop by to discuss any questions or concerns regarding your child.

 If you have any Covid-19 related questions, please refer to the adjacent documents in the download box.
 Here you will find all relevant information on handling, hygiene and procedures in connection with Covid-19 at Leipzig International School.
 Of course, you can also contact us at any time.

 Aoife is a qualified General Nurse and Midwife and has wide experience in the nursing profession in several countries, including a long spell as school nurse in Saudi Arabia.